 Sometimes you want to watch TV without cable, but you’re only looking for a specific channel or something that’s not readily available in other, larger packages.
 These smaller service options are often referred to as niche services.

 Some options include:

-CBS All Access: As the name might imply, this service offers you CBS.
+Paramount+: This service offers you CBS and a lot more.
 About 90% of the country will receive the CBS live stream.
-This allows you to watch whatever is airing on CBS at the time.
+This allows you to watch whatever is airing on CBS at times.
 An on-demand library is available nationwide and it includes over 10,000 episodes of new and old CBS shows, sports, news, and more!
 CBS All Access originals are included exclusively, as well, including The Twilight Zone reboot, The Good Fight, and Star Trek Discovery.
-Prices for CBS All Access (review) start at $6 per month and there’s a one-week trial available.
+Prices for Paramount+ (review) start at $4.99 per month and there’s a one-week trial available.